-The Student Assistance Program (SAP) is available to all School students and offers a variety of informational resources on fitness, childcare, stress management, financial, and legal matters like those involving landlord/tenant issues.
-The SAP also provides students who may be struggling with mental health issues with 24-hour access (via telephone) to licensed counselors.
-To speak with a counselor, call 877-351-7889 and let them know you are a WCU student.
+The Student Assistance Program (SAP) is available to all WCU-SOP students and offers a variety of informational resources on fitness, childcare, stress management, and financial and legal matters like those involving landlord/tenant issues.
+The SAP also provides students who may be struggling with mental health issues with 24-hour phone access to licensed counselors.
+To speak with a counselor, call 877-351-7889 and let them know you are a WCU-SOP student.
 These resources are free of charge to WCU students.
-These resources are free of charge to WCU students.
-For additional information on these resources please visit: www.AetnaSAP.com To log in, please enter school ID as WCUSA and click on the link.
+For additional information go to AetnaSAP.com.
+To log in, please enter school ID as WCUSA and click on the link.